engrhammadkhurshid/MyClinicAdmin/PERMISSION_FIX_QUICK.md

-# 🎯 FINAL FIX: RLS Policy for staff_members INSERT
+# 🎯 FINAL FIX: Infinite Recursion in RLS Policy

 ## The Error You're Seeing NOW
 ```
-Failed to create staff membership: new row violates row-level security policy for table "staff_members"
+Failed to create staff membership: infinite recursion detected in policy for relation "staff_members"
 ```

 ## The Root Cause
-The `gen_staff_id()` function permission is FIXED ✅, but now the **RLS INSERT policy** is missing for the `staff_members` table!
+The `staff_members_owner_read` RLS policy is querying the `staff_members` table **within its own USING clause**, causing infinite recursion!

 ## The Complete Fix - Run This SQL NOW